se4ai2223-uniba/architectural-style-recognition/prom/README.md

       "metrics-addr": "0.0.0.0:8967"
     }

 As you can see docker will store the metrics on port 8967 of localhost.
-When the backend container (server) on which the metrics are tracked will be started, then the metrics will be stored at <b>0.0.0.0:8967/metrics.</b>

 ### Prometheus yaml